-- 103. ESRS 1 also states that the undertaking's due diligence process informs the impact materiality assessment.
+- 76-103. #ESRS 1 also states that the undertaking's due diligence process informs the impact materiality assessment.
 In this context, the undertaking may use its ongoing due diligence process or other risk management processes to inform its thresholds setting and determine whether impacts are material for reporting purposes.
-In those processes, the undertaking's management of adverse impacts is driven by an analysis of severity and/or risk prioritisation, which may inform the assessment of impact materiality. - 104.
+In those processes, the undertaking's management of adverse impacts is driven by an analysis of severity and/or risk prioritisation, which may inform the assessment of impact materiality. - 61.
+Such concept of establishing a threshold commensurate with the overall number of potentially material matters may mirror the principle of prioritisation for action of the most severe impacts under the international due diligence instruments.
+However, in the case of ESRS such threshold is not set to define how to sequence or prioritise the actions but rather to define a "cut off" for information to be disclosed as material. - 77.104.
 When setting up the threshold, attention should be paid to any supportable evidence that provides as much objectivity as possible to the materiality conclusion.
-However, reasonable quantification of the potential impacts may not always be available to support the materiality assessment. - 105.
-Any of the three characteristics of severity can make an impact severe, but often the characteristics are interdependent.
-Irremediable character could impact the severity by increasing its gravity or scale.
+However, reasonable quantification of the potential impacts may not always be available to support the materiality assessment. - 62.
+For negative impacts, Any of the starting point for determining a threshold should be the scale (how grave) and scope (how widespread).
+This means that the gravity of an impact and the number of individuals or perimeter that are or will be affected will both be relevant considerations. - 63.-three characteristics remediability is the third relevant factor of severity, used here to mean any limits on the ability to restore those affected to a situation at least the same as, or equivalent to, their situation before the negative impact. - 78.105.
+It is to be noted that if one of these factors (scale, scope and irremediable can make an impact severe, but often the characteristics are interdependent.
+Irremediable character) is significant, the impact would become "severe".
+Typically, there is an interrelation between these factors; hence, the could impact the severity by increasing its gravity or scale.
 In turn, it is often the case that the greater the scale or the scope of an impact, the less it is remediable.

-3.6.1 Current impacts
+43.6.1 Current impacts

-106. In terms of applying the concepts described above and as an illustration, an undertaking could map its current impacts to the three characteristics of severity in a column format (figure 4).
+79.106.
+In terms of applying the concepts described above and as an illustration, an undertaking could map its actual impacts in a two-dimensional graph where scale and severity are the axis, categorised in a range from low to high impact and combined with irremediability as symbolized by the arrow (figure

+4a); or all three are arranged in column form (figure 4b). current impacts to the three characteristics of severity in a column format (figure 4).